-Although Oxford is a very accepting and safe city, we advise students to adhere to the following:
+We advise students to adhere to the following:

 Students must indicate if they are regularly taking medication or have any medical conditions when they make their application.

-Once in England, please note that the 50 GBP note is not widely accepted in shops in the UK.
+Please note that the 50 GBP note is not widely accepted in shops in the UK.

 You will be sent a kit list in your welcome pack that will explain exactly what you should bring.
 Please take a careful note of the requirement for smart clothes at events such as graduation on the students’ final evening with us.